-- Modern Slavery Working Group: This group coordinates Brightwater's modern slavery response on an ongoing basis. - Standard contracts: Changes to our standard supplier agreements have continued to be rolled out during the reporting period, to reflect Brightwater's stance on modern slavery. - Modern Slavery Questionnaire: Suppliers are annually requested to complete a Modern Slavery Questionnaire. - Code of Conduct: A Code of Conduct is being drafted for anticipated rollout to new suppliers during the next reporting period. - Tender process: An updated Procurement Policy is being drafted, to be rolled out during the next reporting period, to better assess potential suppliers against compliance with the Act and modern slavery risks.

-- Guidance materials: Planning is ongoing for general information on modern slavery and Brightwater's policy position to be provided to relevant new and existing staff in key risk areas. - Other Policies, Procedures and protocols: Brightwater continues to review how we do business, to the extent appropriate to address identified risks.
-During the reporting period, this has included commencement of a review of Brightwater's Tender Policy, Purchasing Policy and Whistleblower Policy.
+- Modern Slavery Working Group: This group coordinates Brightwater's modern slavery response on an as required basis. - Standard contracts: Standard supplier agreements have continued to be rolled out during the reporting period, which reflect Brightwater's stance on modern slavery, and sets our expectations with suppliers. - Modern Slavery Supporting Statements: Brightwater focuses on key suppliers using a risk-based management approach.
+Suppliers identified as critical to Brightwater's operations are required to comply with Modern Slavery laws and are required to support our commitment and take reasonable steps to minimise modern slavery risk in their supply chains. - Code of Conduct: A Code of Conduct is being finalised with rollout to commence during the next reporting period to new suppliers. - Tender process: An updated Procurement Policy has now been drafted and expected to be rolled out during the next reporting period.
+This will better assess potential suppliers against compliance with the Act and modern slavery risks. - Preferred Staffing Agencies: A tender process was undertaken to establish a panel of preferred agencies for the provision of care workers, hospitality, nursing and disability support workers.
+This also included a modern slavery process which allowed us to obtain supplier statements and where appropriate, further information from agencies. - Brightwater Supplier Portal: A portal has been created that enables new suppliers to register their interest in becoming a Brightwater supplier.
+The portal also provides information as to our expectations to suppliers on sustainable procurement, modern slavery, conflict of interest, ethics, and privacy. - Guidance materials: General information on modern slavery and Brightwater's policy position is being provided to relevant new and existing staff in key risk areas. - Other Policies, Procedures and protocols: Brightwater continues to review how we do business, to the extent appropriate to address identified risks.
+During the reporting period, this has included a review of Brightwater's Whistleblower Policy, and development of a Tender and Contract Award Procedure and Supplier Onboarding Procedure.